craigwh10/energy-tariff-scheduler/docs/getting-started/custom-pricing-strategies.md

 - Send a text message to my phone telling me that my smart plug is being switched on (done via AWS SNS)
 - Send a HTTP RPC request to my shelly on the same WIFI network to start and stop when this conditions are met

+!!! note
-It's important to note that in this example, that the custom pricing strategy `CustomPricingStrategy` inherits from `PricingStrategy`, this is necessary otherwise you will hit a validation error to ensure it meets the contract and works with the rest of the code.
+    It's important to note that in this example, that the custom pricing strategy `CustomPricingStrategy`inherits from `PricingStrategy`, this is necessary otherwise you will hit a validation error to ensure it meets the contract and works with the rest of the code.

 ```python
 from domestic_tariff_scheduler_sdk import tariff, Price, PricingStrategy, ScheduleConfig